Construction and Description of a 160M loop antenna

 The basic plans for this antenna has been copied and posted in many places on the Internet, but here is one reference.

-To achieve resonance where I needed, the math-derived 558ft proved to be way too long; the actual length was trimmed down to something close to 610' (in all my years of building wire antennas, I've never found correlation between theory and operation.)
+The math-derived 558ft proved to be way too long; the actual length was something close to 510' (in all my years of building wire antennas, I've never found 1-1 correlation between theory and practice.)

-There are clearly a complex multitude of primary and secondary resonances in this antenna with the balun.
+There are clearly a complex multitude of harmonic resonances in this antenna with the balun.
 Automatic antenna tuners just will not work reliably.
 I attempted to hook up an MFJ remote tuner on the pole, but gave up: it was too easily confused.
 I currently use a vintage, beefy Heathkit SA-2060A on the shack side, knowing that I'm heating up over 100 foot of coax.

-The performance is generally good, and noise is quite low.
+The performance is overall very good, and noise is quite low.
 The arrangement works well with the excellent Acom 1010 amplifier at 750W, but I'm reluctant to push it to legal limit with my manly Heathkit HL-2200 (despite the theory.)
-I'm now able to work most AM traffic in Wisconsin and Michigan, with was nearly impossible on my end-feds.
+I'm now able to work most AM traffic in Wisconsin and Michigan, which was nearly impossible on my end-feds.

 You will need a competent contractor, four utility poles and a skid loader with an auger.
 It's tricky to manipulate the long, heavy poles with a such a small skid loader, but it can be done.
 Bring chains and a few extra pairs of hands for help.